Oyekunle-Mark/brace-yaself/README.md

 # brace-yaself

-Programs from the book `The Little Lisper`.
+Programs from some Scheme books I have had the luxury of reading.